Mesa Hidden Asset Lawyers

 - See if any real property or registered vehicles have been given as “gifts” by checking with local government agencies such as the Department of Motor Vehicles and the county assessor’s office.

-- Relating to your spouse’s workplace, take note of job title changes, wage increases/decreases, and known bonuses.
+- Take note of your spouse’s job title changes, wage increases/decreases, and known bonuses.

 - Look for bill overpayments, especially credit card statements, as this is a classic method of reducing the amount of fungible cash available in a divorce settlement.